 Formulated from a common adrenal gland hormone, the corticosteroid medicine in an injection in the wrist eases your pain and fights the inflammation causing the pain.
 Steroids are anti-inflammatory medicine, although the pain-killing effect takes several days after a cortisone wrist injection to start working.
 This treatment is effective for a number of wrist maladies, including:

 Usually, our physician recommends more conservative treatments — everything from pain medications to physical therapy — before turning to a cortisone wrist injection.
 Sometimes, those treatments are enough to ease the pain and heal the problem.
-But when a wrist cortisone injection is the best alternative, you’re in good hands at the New York City pain management clinic.
+But when an injection is the best alternative, you’re in good hands at our clinic.

 The procedure for a wrist cortisone injection follows a straightforward approach.
 The entire process is done in the doctor’s office, so you’re made as comfortable as possible.
 Then: